MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 ## Summary

 In most cases, Microsoft Edge settings can be left at their defaults.
 Administrators who wish to change the defaults for all sites or specific sites can use the appropriate Group Policies to specify Site Lists or default behaviors.
-In a handful of cases, such as credential release, file download, and IE mode, administrators will continue to control behavior by configuring Windows Security Zones settings.
+In a handful of cases, such as credential release, file download, and IE mode, admins will continue to control behavior by configuring Windows Security Zones settings.

 ## Frequently asked questions